Lane Lindell

-Merica Lane Lindell, (born July 4, 1990) from Tampa, Florida, is a United States fashion model and beauty pageant contestant.
-Lindell, born July 4, 1990, was appointed as Miss World United States 2008.
+Merica Lane Lindell, (born July 4, 1990) from Tampa, Florida, is an American fashion model and beauty pageant titleholder.
+Lindell, born July 4, 1990 and appointed as Miss World United States 2008.
 As a model she has worked for Abercrombie and Fitch and Gucci.
 She represented the United States in Miss World 2008 in Johannesburg, South Africa, on December 13; where she was a semi-finalist and won the evening gown competition.
 She earned her B.A. degree from the Grady School of Journalism at the University of Georgia and is a member of Kappa Delta sorority.
 She graduated from H.B.
 Plant High School.